mantidproject/mantid/dev-docs/source/GitWorkflow.rst

 Summary
 -------

+Go to the :doc:`GitConfig` page to ensure that Git is set up correctly before starting.

 This page describes the workflow used in conjunction with `Git
 <http://git-scm.com>`_ and `GitHub <https://www.github.com/>`_ for
 those who have push access to the repository.